firefly-iii/firefly-iii/readme.md

 Of course, there are some [contributing guidelines](https://github.com/firefly-iii/firefly-iii/blob/main/.github/contributing.md) and a [code of conduct](https://github.com/firefly-iii/firefly-iii/blob/main/.github/code_of_conduct.md), which I invite you to check out.

 I can always use your help [squashing bugs](https://docs.firefly-iii.org/support/contribute#bugs), thinking about [new features](https://docs.firefly-iii.org/support/contribute#feature-requests) or [translating Firefly III](https://docs.firefly-iii.org/support/contribute#translations) into other languages.

+Firefly III is constantly scanned for bugs, issues and problems by [sonarcloud](https://sonarcloud.io/dashboard?id=firefly-iii_firefly-iii).
+If you want to help improve ff3, check out the latest reports and take your pick!

 There is also a [security policy](https://github.com/firefly-iii/firefly-iii/security/policy).